HeavensGold/stonky/readme.md

 pkg install clang python git
 git clone https://github.com/HeavensGold/stonky.git
 cd stonky
-pip install -r requiremnets.txt  ##installing gevent module on the phone takes a looooot of time. be patient:)
+pip install -r requirements.txt  ##installing gevent module on the phone takes a looooot of time. be patient:)
 ```

 ## How to run(for android phone)